mraad/spark-esri/README.md

 ## Notes

+Oct 25, 2022 - Updated to support upcoming Pro 3.1.
+See SparkGeo2 notebook for integration with Apache Arrow :-)

-April 12, 2022 - Running PySpark in Pro 2.9 requires the `PYSPARK_PYTHON` environment variable to be set.
+Apr 12, 2022 - Running PySpark in Pro 2.9 requires the `PYSPARK_PYTHON` environment variable to be set.
 It should point to the python.exe executable of your active conda environment, e.g., `C:\Users\%USERNAME%\AppData\Local\ESRI\conda\envs\spark_esri\python.exe`.
 Defining `CONDA_DEFAULT_ENV` is neither sufficient and nor necesary.

 Dec 16, 2021 - Added check for env var `SPARK_HOME` to override built-in spark.
 See instructions below.